Migrate Hyper-V VMs to Azure

 Click Create resources.
 This creates an Azure Site Recovery vault in the background.

-- If you've already set up migration with Azure Migrate: Server Migration, this option won't appear since resources were set up previously.
+- If you've already set up migration with the Migration and modernization tool, this option won't appear since resources were set up previously.

 - You can't change the target region for this project after clicking this button.